lexin-chen/RAnalytics/README.md

 ## RAnalytic: Statistical test using R

 This repo contains my statistical analysis test from the chm6165.
+Some of the mathematical methods involved in each directory are listed.

 - **Correlation** - correlation matrix, corrgram.
 - **Independent t-test** - checking normality, homoscedasticity, qqplot.